quantiota/AI-Agent-Host/claude-code/chat-history/README.md

 ## Theoretical Foundation

-For the mathematical foundations behind this approach, see the [SKA Framework documentation](../ska-framework/) which explains the principles of structured knowledge accumulation that enable AI learning through conversation data.
+For the mathematical foundation behind this approach, see the [SKA Framework documentation](../ska-framework/) which explains the principles of structured knowledge accumulation that enable AI learning through conversation data.